 One of Governor Daugaard's highest priorities has been managing the state's finances.
 When Daugaard came into office, South Dakota was facing a structural deficit.
 In his first year in office, the Governor cut state spending by 10 percent for every agency and office of state government.
 The Governor's staff and cabinet secretaries took a 10 percent pay cut and Governor Daugaard cut his own salary by 15 percent.
 Through those difficult choices, the Governor and legislators balanced the state budget and placed South Dakota on a firm financial footing.
-For four consecutive years now state government has ended its fiscal year with a surplus.
+For six consecutive years now state government has ended its fiscal year with a surplus.

 Good stewardship has not always meant not spending for Governor Daugaard.
 In 2014 when the state received an unexpected windfall of $33 million, the Governor and the Legislature used that money to retire bonds early and to pay cash for a new veterans’ home rather than borrowing.
 The state was able to increase spending on education and Medicaid more quickly because of the savings enjoyed from those decisions.